Are There Generational Differences In How We Talk About #MeToo?

 From the account, many agree that while Ansari doesn't deserve to be locked up, this wasn't a garden-variety bad date.
 "It was 30 minutes of me getting up and moving and him following and sticking his fingers down my throat again.
 It was really repetitive.
 It felt like a fucking game," Grace said.
 And then: "I know I was physically giving off cues that I wasn’t interested.
 I don’t think that was noticed at all, or if it was, it was ignored."
 At the end, she describes feeling violated, which shouldn't be the result of any date.

-"I think Condoleezza is paying lip service to #MeToo; you can't say women who are asserting their rights are being infantilized," she tells Refinery29.
-"It's super-infantilizing to say that women and men don't know the difference between a bad date and that," she continues, referring to Grace's story.
+"I think Condoleezza is paying lip service to #MeToo; you can't say women who are asserting their rights are being infantilised," she tells Refinery29.
+"It's super-infantilising to say that women and men don't know the difference between a bad date and that," she continues, referring to Grace's story.

 Advertisement

-There are bigger conversations to be had than "old versus young," says Jennifer Nash, PhD, associate professor of African-American Studies and Gender and Sexuality Studies at Northwestern University.
+There are bigger conversations to be had than "old vs. young," says Jennifer Nash, PhD, associate professor of African-American Studies and Gender and Sexuality Studies at Northwestern University.

 "I don't think feminists should consider this a generational debate.
 We can look at this moment differently.
 What we are seeing is part of a much longer feminist debate about sexual ethics, coercion, consent, and the place of law in women's sexual autonomy," she says.